The Isle of Man Small Countries Program

 - Ted Reynolds, Senior Research Fellow in Terrorism Studies, UCF

 The Isle of Man Small Countries Program Fellowship

 The Isle of Man Small Countries Program, the Global Perspectives Office at UCF and the Global Connections Foundation are pleased to provide an opportunity for an outstanding UCF student, undergraduate (at least junior level) or graduate, to serve as a Small Countries Fellow each fall and spring semester.
 Click here for more information about the fellowship.

-The Fall 2015 Small Countries Fellow is Christen Ram, a junior at the University of Central Florida pursuing an undergraduate degree in International and Global Studies and Finance.
-Her research interests include human rights, diplomacy and terrorism studies.
-Upon graduation, she plans on pursuing a Master’s degree in international studies.
+The Spring 2016 Small Countries Fellow is Logan Hoffman, a junior pursuing a degree in Political Science, with minors in Computer Science, Statistics and Economics.
+His research interests include security studies and the Middle East.
+Upon graduation, he plans on pursuing graduate school..
 To learn about other past fellows and scholars, click here.